MislavJaksic/Knowledge-Repository/Technology/Software/CodeQuality/CodeComplete/README.md

 Break groups of related statements into separate routines.

-Begin with most restricted visibility, and expand the variable’s scope only if necessary.
+Begin with most restricted visibility, and expand the variable's scope only if necessary.

 By minimizing scope, it is harder to write the program because the area where